leeLaPPP/Android_Calculator_Prectice/README.md

 # Android_Calculator_Practice

-Hello, and welcome to our first project./n
+Hello, and welcome to our first project.
-Since I am a student, all practicing language/n
+Since I am a student, all practicing language
 Thank you.